sagar-qa007/cypress-repeat-pro/README.md

 ### Until passes

-You can flip the logic and run Cypress up to N times until the first successful exit
+You can flip the logic and run Cypress up to N times until the first successful exit with only fail spec

 ```shell
 npx cypress-repeat-pro run -n <N> --until-passes ... rest of "cypress run" arguments